This post was updated in March 2019.

 When exploring an island, I usually have a map.
 However, on our second scooter day, I forgot my map so we just drove around and went where the road took us.

-That is how we end up at the Datai, a five-star resort on the northwest coast of Langkawi, and literally at the end of the road.
+That is how we end up at the Datai, a stunning five-star resort on the northwest coast of Langkawi, and literally at the end of the road.

 At the entrance, we were welcomed by two friendly employees.
 Once again, we asked if we could have a coffee.

 We were then redirected to employee no. 4 who asked us if we wanted to have a drink in the lounge or at the Beach Bar.
-A bit confused we looked at each other and said: uhm, the Beach Bar, please.
+A bit confused we looked at each other and said: the Beach Bar, please.

 But of course, Sir, Miss, one moment please, the friendly lady replied.
-We settled down on a luxurious sofa, a little uncomfortable because we were the only one in the huge and quiet lobby.
+We settled down on a luxurious sofa, a little uncomfortable because we were the only ones in the huge and quiet lobby.

 One minute later, the friendly lady called us and led us to a golf cart.
 We hopped aboard and yet another employee drove us to the Beach Bar.